regdoc/piri/README.md

 # Research corpus for case-based reasoning on regulatory documents, Version 1.0 alpha

 Please be patient.
-The corpus is still in beta condition.
+The corpus is still in alpha condition.
 We are continously working on the corpus and files.
 The first stable release will be marked as 1.0 beta

 ## Copyright